UCL-EO/geog0111/docs/041_GDAL_timeseries.md

 * test your code for Belgium for 2018 for tiles `['h17v03','h18v03','h17v04','h18v04']`
 * show the shape of the arrays returned

-Hint: You may find it useful to use `geog0111.modis_annual`
+Hint: You may find it useful to use `modisAnnual`

 ## Summary